U.S. third-quarter economic growth fastest in three years

-WASHINGTON (Reuters) - The U.S. economy grew faster than initially thought in the third quarter, notching its quickest pace in three years, as increases in business investment in inventories and equipment offset a moderation in consumer spending.
+WASHINGTON (Reuters) - The U.S. economy grew faster than initially thought in the third quarter, notching its quickest pace in three years, buoyed by robust business spending on equipment and an accumulation of inventories.

 The economy was previously reported to have grown at a 3.0 percent pace in the July-September period.
 It was the first time since 2014 that the economy experienced growth of 3 percent or more for two straight quarters.

-Economists polled by Reuters had expected that third-quarter GDP growth would be raised to a 3.2 percent rate.
+“While welcomed improvement, the sustainability of growth has been reliant on pent-up demand and stockpiling of goods after grossly depleting inventories,” said Lindsey Piegza, chief economist at Stifel Fixed Income in Chicago.
+Economists had expected that third-quarter GDP growth would be raised to a 3.2 percent rate.
 The brisk growth pace strengthens the case for the Federal Reserve to raise interest rates next month.
 The U.S. central bank has increased borrowing costs twice this year.

+Fed Chair Janet Yellen told lawmakers on Wednesday “the economic expansion is increasingly broad based across sectors,” and that she expected that “the economy will continue to expand.”

-Prices for U.S. Treasuries were trading lower, while the dollar rose marginally.
-U.S. stock index futures were higher.
+Prices for U.S. Treasuries fell on the data and Yellen’s remarks.
+The dollar was little changed against a basket of currencies, while stocks were mixed.

 The economic recovery since the 2007-2009 recession is now in its eighth year and showing little signs of fatigue.
 The economy is being powered by a tightening labor market, which has largely maintained a strong performance that started during former President Barack Obama’s first term.